 The distortion analysis is important for systems requiring good frequency domain performance.
 Other systems may require good time domain performance.
-The noise and settling time performance of the AD823 provides the necessary information for its applicability for these systems.
+The noise and settling time performance of the AD823 will provide the necessary information for its applicability for these systems.